The NT Community Visitor Program

 Inspection

-The Principal Community Visitor is required to ensure that seclusion registers held at each inpatient unit are inspected at least once every six months.
+The Principal Community Visitor is required to ensure that seclusion and mechanical restraint registers held at each inpatient unit are inspected at least once every six months.

 The legal member of community visitors panels may, during a panel visit to an inpatient facility, also inspect the seclusion register held at the facility.